 The system level configuration can be:

 - 1 – 2FA is turned on for new browsers.
 If a new browser is used 2FA is required to login.
 Next time login with the same browser will not require 2FA.
+This is applicable to 2FA by email only.

 - 2 – 2FA is turned on all the time.
 Users log into Calem with username, password, and a code to log into Calem.